Distinguished Professor Dhalla inducted into Canadian Medical Hall of Fame

 Dr. Dhalla was Director of the Institute of Cardiovascular Science at St. Boniface Hospital Albrechtsen Research Centre in Winnipeg for 19 years, trained more than 150 graduate students and postdoctoral fellows, edited/authored more than 50 books and has presented at more than 500 conferences worldwide.
 He also served as editor-in-chief of the journal Molecular and Cellular Biochemistry.

-Dr. Dhalla is one of six individuals being inducted into the CMHF at a ceremony in Montreal in May 2019.
+Dr. Dhalla was one of six individuals inducted into the CMHF at the May 2 ceremony in Montreal.